masonr/PLEXiDRIVE/README.md

   	* Copy the corresponding library section numbers to the *plexidrive.conf* (plex_movies_section_num & plex_tvshow_section_num)

 ## Important Notes
+* Movies must be placed in the root of the Drive account in a folder called "Movies"
+* TV Shows must be placed in the root of the Drive account in a folder called "TV Shows"
-* TV Shows must be organized of the form: "(root)/Show Name/Season Number/files"
+* TV Shows must be organized of the form: "(root)/Show Name/Season Number/files" (use an automation tool, such as SickRage or Sonarr for ease)
 * The script will not delete empty TV Show folders after successful uploading
 * Movies can be placed in individual folders or in the local Movies root directory
 * In order to avoid a ban on the Google Drive account with large Plex libraries, the automatic media scans within Plex server settings must be switched off
-* It's very important to use the exact notation as described for the *gdrive-directory* entries and the config file parameters or the scripts may not work at all
+* It's very important to use the exact notation as described for the config file parameters or the scripts may not work at all
 * The plex-scan script must be run as root user (*sudo ./plex-scan.sh*) as the script must have the effective user as *plex*
-* This script uses exponential backoff in cases of the "Rate Limit Exceeded" error

 ## Usage